alexispurslane/kokoro-audiobook-reliable/README.md

 1. Select a text file to convert to speech
 2. Choose an output file path for the audio
+3. Select a language from the language dropdown
-3. Select a voice option from the 28 available voices
+4. Choose a voice option from the available voices for that language, with quality grades displayed to help you choose
-4. Adjust silence trimming parameters if desired:
+5. Adjust silence trimming parameters if desired:
    - **Silence Trim Threshold**: Controls sensitivity of silence detection (0-0.5)
    - **Silence Trim Margin**: Extra samples to keep before/after detected sound (0-500ms)
-5. Click "Convert to Speech" to start the conversion
+6. Click "Convert to Speech" to start the conversion
-6. Monitor progress in the progress bar and console output
+7. Monitor progress in the progress bar and console output
-7. Use "Pause" to interrupt and save progress for later resumption, or "Stop" to end without saving progress
+8. Use "Pause" to interrupt and save progress for later resumption, or "Stop" to end without saving progress
-8. Your audio file will be saved to the specified location
+9. Your audio file will be saved to the specified location

 ## Note